ehedman/websocketNmea/README.md

 - X86 (Ubuntu 16)
 - Raspberry Pi Model 2/3 (Debian wheezy, ubuntu-mate-16.04)
 - Linux Mint 17/18
-- Browsers: Firefox, IE (with some limitations), Chrome (Chrome & Firefox also on Android)
+- Browsers: Firefox, IE (with some limitations), Chrome (Chrome & Firefox also on Android), Safari (iPad/iPhone)

 For the ADC to work properly I recommend the Pi with the MCP3208 SPI Chip 12 bit ADC 8 channels.
 For a more comprehensive I/O Solution use the UK1104 driver instead.
 See https://www.canakit.com